dannybauman/30-day-map-challenge-2025/maps/01-points/google-ai-studio/README.md

 - Maximum aesthetic appeal

 ### Surprise Factor
 Google AI Studio flew under the radar but delivered.
-While Gemini Artifacts (the chat version) struggled with the same issues as Claude, the dedicated AI Studio Apps platform worked perfectly.
+While Gemini Artifacts (the chat version) struggled with the same issues as Claude, the dedicated AI Studio Apps platform worked well.
 Don't sleep on this option!

 ---